2,144 total views, 1 views today

 The name appears to originate in the area around Warrington on the Lancashire and Cheshire border, and most holders of the surname and its variants are still within 20 miles of there.

 As I have spent all my working life in the computer industry, I have not succumbed to the usual temptation to keep large amounts of data in filing cabinets.
-The master copy of my data is held electronically, using the commercial product 'The Master Genealogist'.
+The master copy of my data is held electronically, using the commercial product 'The Master Genealogist' (unfortunately no longer available).
 This allows all types of data to be organised.
-Even data starting out on paper, such as BMD certificates, is scanned and held electronically.
+Data starting out on paper, such as BMD certificates, are scanned and held electronically.
 When researching at record offices, transcriptions are taken straight onto a laptop rather than via a piece of paper which would introduce extra errors, as those who have seen my handwriting would testify.